 Administrative Zoning is the method by which an individual may request that a property be reclassified to correct any mistakes made by the County Council during the last comprehensive process or to recognize a change in the character of the neighborhood that would necessitate a change in the zoning.
 A property owner may make an application for an administrative rezoning with the Zoning Division of the Office of Planning and Zoning.
 After receiving the application, the Office of Administrative Hearings will mail notices and schedule a public hearing.
 The Administrative Hearing Officer conducts hearings on administrative zoning requests and renders a decision.

 Note: As of July 15, 2018 there is a moratorium on piecemeal rezoning applications per Bill 17-18.

-Mobile homes are only allowed in Licensed Mobile Home parks by Special Exception in most residentially zoned areas of the county.
-Individual mobile homes that existed on the property prior to 1966 may apply for a non-conforming use status.
+Mobile homes are only allowed in Licensed Mobile Home parks.
+Establishment of a mobile home park is by Special Exception in most residentially zoned areas of the county.
+Individual mobile homes that existed on the property prior to 1966 may apply for Registration of a Non-conforming Use.

-- Can I or can my neighbor have horses?Yes, horses are allowed to be kept on a lot of 40,000 square feet or greater in a residential district at the rate of two horses per 40,000 square feet of land area.
+Horses are allowed to be kept on a lot of 40,000 square feet or greater in a residential district at the rate of two horses per 40,000 square feet of land area.
 Ponies may be kept at the rate of four ponies per 40,000 square feet of land area.
+Keeping any livestock is not allowed in a residential district on property under 40,000 square feet of land area.

-- Can I allow my friends to dry/wet store their boats at my residential pier for the summer?No, only the property owner/tenant may store/dock their boat(s) at a private pier.
+- Can I allow my friends to dry/wet store their boats at my residential pier for the summer?